sdkbox-doc/en/src/review/v3-cpp/usage.md

 sdkbox::PluginReview::forceToShowPrompt();
 ```

-if you set `UserEventLimit` not 0 in `sdkbox.config`, you must call `userDidSignificantEvent` increase user event count
+If you set `UserEventLimit` to something other than 0 in `sdkbox.config`, you must call `userDidSignificantEvent` to increase user event count.
+Example:
 ```cpp
 sdkbox::PluginReview::userDidSignificantEvent(true);
 ```